About

 Emily Hicks, MLA

 Emily Hicks is a Partner at Practice Landscape.
-Her work explores how land management practices both create and limit the landscape.
-She is particularly interested in expanding public awareness of the role of plants in society.
-Currently, Emily is managing the ecological assessment of a site in northern Minnesota that includes archival research, drone data collection and analysis, and local partnership to create a ecological assessment to support an adaptive management plan.
+Her work explores how historic and contemporary land management practices both create and limit the landscape.
+Currently, Emily is managing an ecological assessment and management plan for a community in northern Minnesota.
+The work prioritizes archival research, drone data collection and analysis, and local partnership to support a stewardship plan.
+She was the Project Manager for the Robert Rauschenberg Foundation Captiva Campus landscape adaptation, and Le Jardin de bord de mer in Ste-Flavie, Québec.
 Emily is the recipient of the Landscape Architecture Thesis Prize at Harvard Graduate School of Design for her co-authored thesis “Wild Rice Waters."
 An article expanding on the subject was published in Places Journal

-Emily is the President of the Practice Foundation.
-For more information about the grant please visit Practice Grant.
+Emily is also the President and co-founder of the nonprofit Practice Foundation.
+For more information about the mission and work please visit the Practice Grant page.

 Sarah Diamond, MLA